patrickkfkan/patreon-dl/README.md

 This will download content to `C:\PatreonDownloads`.
 To view the downloaded content, start `patreon-dl` server as follows:

 ```
-$ patreon-dl -i "C:\PatreonDownloads"
+$ patreon-dl-server -i "C:\PatreonDownloads"

-...info: Web server is running on http://localhost:3000
+...info: Web server is running on <URL>
 ```

 Note the URL shown in the output.
 Open this URL in a web browser to begin viewing the downloaded content.
-If you are on a different device on the same network, you can substitue `localhost` with the IP address of the computer running `patreon-dl-server`.

 > Keep in mind that the web server is in no way secure.
 It is meant for local browsing and should not be exposed to outside parties!